blu3bird/vfio-nvidia-hot-swap/README.md

 }

 unload_nvidia_modules() {
+        # stop services
-        for service in persistenced powerd; do
+        for service in powerd persistenced; do
             systemctl stop "nvidia-${service}.service"
         do